 There are two main types of graduate job routes in the UK

 Graduate Training Programmes (or Grad Schemes): are usually offered by large organisations that aim to recruit many graduates each year into a range of areas such as engineering, IT, finance, consultancy or management roles.
-These normally involve a structured training programme over 1 to 3 years.
+These normally involve a structured training programme over one to three years.
 Many tend to open applications in August or September and deadlines can be as early as October while others remain open until March.
 If successful, you’ll usually start your job in the summer you graduate.

 Direct Entry Positions: can be found in any type of organisation when a position becomes available.
-Typically, these are often be found in small and medium sized enterprises (SMEs) that generally do not need to hire many graduates, although larger employers do advertise too.
-Your training is often less structured than on a Grad Scheme but you may offered the opportunity to work toward a qualification if relevant.
+Typically, these are often found in small and medium sized enterprises (SMEs) that generally do not need to hire many graduates, although larger employers do advertise too.
+Your training is often less structured than on a Grad Scheme but you may be offered the opportunity to work toward a qualification if relevant.
 Vacancies can be advertised at any time of the year but they can have an immediate start date so you may need to apply late in your degree or wait until you finish your studies.

 There is no definitive list of companies that hire international students but the UK Home Office provides a Register of licensed sponsors which lists organisations who are licensed to sponsor work permits for workers coming from outside of the EU.
 This list is useful as a starting point for candidates seeking a visa but needs to be cross-referenced with current information on company careers pages or through speaking to the recruitment team.

-It’s important to know of any restrictions placed on your ability to work while studying in the UK and to be aware of the visas options that allow you to work in the UK after graduation.
+It’s important to know of any restrictions placed on your ability to work while studying in the UK and to be aware of the visa options that allow you to work in the UK after graduation.
 The rules on your permission to work in the UK are determined by which country you come from, whether you're an undergraduate or postgraduate student and whether you’ve completed your studies.
 The College’s International Student Support Team provide specialist immigration information and advice.

 - Working in the UK during your studies – The rules of working in the UK while studying are stated in your visa.
 It’s important to note any restrictions and that these differ between undergraduate and postgraduate students and are connected to Imperial College term dates.
-Find out more here.

 - Working in the UK after your studies – Many international students require permission to work in the UK after their studies.
 There’s lots of information and support to explore your options to remain in the UK after you’ve completed your studies.
-Find out more here.

 Working during your studies